 Tropical storms not only create major destruction through the force of their winds and rains, but they oftentimes also contribute to significant flooding in these regions.
 The aftermath of flooding worsens conditions in the affected areas and also makes rescues and relief efforts all the more difficult.
-Large storms like this can lead to issues such as food shortages and destruction of homes and roadways.
+Large storms like this can lead to issues such as food shortages, disease, and destruction of homes and roadways.
 Things like bureaucracy and red tape can also complicate these matters, which can create an extended need for assistance.

 Countries Affected by Earthquakes:

 A problem that is consistently affecting countries all over the world is earthquakes.
 For example, Haiti was devastated by an earthquake in 2010 that killed over 230,000 people, and Sichuan, China was struck by another serious earthquake in 2008.
 Not only are earthquakes wreaking havoc on regions across the planet, they also have the potential to trigger other costly disasters such as the 2004 earthquake in Sumatra, Indonesia that set off a tsunami.
 That means that things like loss of life and infrastructure are made significantly worse by aftershocks, landslides, tsunamis and other effects of the initial earthquake, creating an even greater need for relief efforts.

 An important factor to keep in mind when you decide to travel to a foreign country to provide your services is that your contribution, although valuable, is a part of a (hopefully) much larger system of service.
 It is oftentimes more effective to become part of an existing organization’s efforts that can provide more wide-scale organization and continuity.

 This helps to create a more efficient workforce that offers directed skills, experience, and stability within a group of volunteers that may be constantly changing.
 Here are some well-established organizations that may be a good place to start for new volunteers: